loranger32/to_decimal/README.md

 base8.to_d(12) #=> 10
 ```

+And, if any conversion is needed back to the original base, we can just use
+the buit-in Ruby methods on the return value of the method.

 So I decided to create this little gem for that.
 If something similar already
-exists, I woudl be happy to know.
+exists, I would be happy to know.

 # Installation